Samuel-Moo/Samuel-Moo/README.md

+# Hi, I'm Samuel

+## About Me
+- Student in **Higher University Technician in Information Technologies, Software Development Specialty**.
-# Student, willing to learn anything and colaborate with anyone
+- Student, willing to learn anything and collaborate with anyone.

-- Aiming to work in something related to Operating Systems
+- Looking to work in cybersecurity, pentesting, or something related to Operating Systems.

-- I'm currently usign Linux and learning everything related to it
-- How to reach me: email me at samueloo05@gmail.com
-- I want to learn way more about rust and hopefully this profile will have more of it in the near future
+## Contact
+- Email: **samueloo05@gmail.com**